rehierl/abstract-properties/13-x-document-trees/13-1-tree-traversal/0-1-more-orders.md

 In addition to that, an embedding of a doctree's child order has the effect of reducing the overall amount of incomparable nodes.
 That is, fewer nodes remain such that no path can be formed in between two such nodes.
-Because of that, the resulting ordered doctree has no more than two child nodes per parent.

 Based on that, one can assume that even more node orders can be embedded until there are no incomparable nodes left.
 That is, until the resulting node order